Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 With OpenTelemetry Collector

-You do not need to use OpenTelemetry Collector, because Jaeger is a customized distribution of the OpenTelemetry Collector with different roles.
-However, if you already use the OpenTelemetry Collectors, for gathering other types of telemetry or for pre-processing / enriching the tracing data, it can be placed before Jaeger.
+You do not need to use the OpenTelemetry Collector to operate Jaeger, because Jaeger is a customized distribution of the OpenTelemetry Collector with different roles.
+However, if you already use the OpenTelemetry Collectors, for gathering other types of telemetry or for pre-processing / enriching the tracing data, it can be placed in front of Jaeger in the collection pipeline.
 The OpenTelemetry Collectors can be run as an application sidecar, as a host agent / daemon, or as a central cluster.

 The OpenTelemetry Collector supports Jaeger’s Remote Sampling protocol and can either serve static configurations from config files directly, or proxy the requests to the Jaeger backend (e.g., when using adaptive sampling).